 Diversity and Inclusion

-The IPN sees diversity as a strength and promotes a heterogeneous workforce.
-All employees of the IPN are given the same opportunities in teaching, research and administration regardless of gender, age, sexual orientation, religion and ideology, disability or chronic illness, social or ethnic origin.
-The IPN strives to systematically foster diversity, equal opportunities and anti-discrimination in all areas of the institute and is actively committed to building diversity skills and reducing discrimination.
+The IPN views diversity as a strength and actively promotes a heterogeneous workforce.
+All IPN employees—regardless of gender, age, sexual orientation, religion and belief, disability or chronic illness, social or ethnic background—are given equal opportunities in teaching, research, and administration.
+The IPN aims to systematically promote diversity, equal opportunities, and anti-discrimination in all areas of the institute.
+It is actively committed to building diversity competence and dismantling discrimination.

-- The position of a Gender Equality, Diversity and Early Career Development Officer was created at the IPN
+- Creation of a dedicated role: The position of Coordinator for Equal Opportunities, Diversity, and Career Development was established at the IPN.

 Anti-discrimination